Very bright, very blue, and very red: JWST CAPERS analysis of highly luminous galaxies with extreme UV slopes at $\mathbf{z = 10}$: Observational data

 CAPERS is a JWST Cycle 3 Treasury Program that is carrying out NIRSpec multi-object spectroscopy with the low-resolution ($R\simeq30-300$) PRISM disperser for several thousand galaxies out to the highest accessible redshifts.
 CAPERS targets are selected from multi-band \textit{JWST}/NIRCam imaging in three of the legacy CANDELS \citep{grogin2011,koekemoer2011} fields.
 The Cosmic Evolution Survey \citep[COSMOS,][]{Scoville2007} and Ultra-Deep Survey \citep[UDS,][]{lawrence2007} fields were observed with NIRCam in the Public Release IMaging for Extragalactic Research survey (PRIMER; Dunlop et al.\ in prep.), while the Extended Groth Strip (EGS) was observed in the Cosmic Evolution Early Release Science \citep[CEERS;][]{finkelstein2025} program.

 A primary goal of CAPERS is to obtain NIRSpec PRISM spectra of galaxies at $z\gtrsim9$.
 The selection of these candidates is based on multiple samples with different selection criteria, in some cases selected from different photometric catalogs.
 A full description of CAPERS target selection and observations will be presented in future publications.
-In this paper, we focus on three galaxies (two of which form a very close pair) with photometric redshifts $z_{\rm phot} \approx 10$ that lie at extremes of the UV continuum slope distribution: very red, and very blue.
+In this paper, we focus on three galaxies (two of which form a very close pair) with spectroscopic redshifts $z \approx 10$ that lie at extremes of the UV continuum slope distribution: very red, and very blue.
+There are a number of $z\gtrsim10$ galaxies successfully confirmed by CAPERS \citep[e.g.][]{kokorev2025}, however the galaxies presented in this work have extreme UV slopes compared to the full sample at this redshift (and indeed more extreme than other published CAPERS galaxies) and therefore form the focus of this paper.

 EGS-25297 was originally selected as a highly robust $z\simeq10$ candidate by \citet{mcleod2023} with a photometric redshift of $z_{\rm phot} = 10.0^{+0.3}_{-0.5}$ (ID = CEERS-2-6-z10-7927).
 It was subsequently also selected as a $z=10$ candidate by \citet{finkelstein2024} at $z_{\rm phot}=10.09^{+0.18}_{-0.39}$ (ID=98518); in the Astrodeep catalog of \citet{merlin2024} (ID=17766, $z_{\rm phot} = 10.025$); and as a ``Little Red Dot'' (LRD; see Section~\ref{sec:25297_agn}) candidate by \cite{kocevski2025} (ID=23931, $z_{\rm phot} = 10.21$) due to its red photometric colors and ``v-shaped'' SED.